Generic name: miglustat (mi GLOO stat)

 What other drugs will affect miglustat?

-Other drugs may interact with miglustat, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect miglustat, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about miglustat